Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 It's a scenic & relaxing run, initially a slow speed meander through the alps on the classic line from Italy into France via Modane, past Chambιry & Lyon, then a final high-speed dash to Paris at up to 300 km/h (186 mph) on the high-speed line, see the Paris-Milan TGV video.
 Bring a good book put your feet up.
 See route map.
 More information, photos & tips about the Paris-Milan journey.

-Update: Because of the landslide, the Frecciarossas are all cancelled, but 1 TGV per day is running: Spend the morning in Turin, then leave Turin Porta Susa at 15:41, arriving Paris Gare de Lyon at 23:14.
-You are transferred by bus from Oulx to St Jean de Maurienne to get around the landslide.
+Update: Because of the landslide, the Frecciarossas are all cancelled, but 1 TGV per day is running: Spend the morning in Turin, then leave Turin Porta Susa at 15:41 (16:41 some dates), arriving Paris Gare de Lyon at 23:14.
+You are transferred by bus around the landslide from Oulx to St Jean de Maurienne.

 -